iterative/dvc.org/content/docs/studio/user-guide/model-registry/add-a-model.md

 # Add a model

 You can add models from any ML project to the model registry.
-To add a model to your model registry, Iterative Studio creates an annotation for it in a `dvc.yaml` file in your Git repository.
+To add a model, Iterative Studio creates an annotation for it in a `dvc.yaml` file in your Git repository.
 You can add a model in any of the following ways:

 1. Log your model during the training process using [dvclive] by calling [`live.log_artifact(path, type="model")`][log_artifact] method.